NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

   ASP's older ``asp_bm`` block-matching algorithm (:numref:`stereo_algos_full`) at the disparity filtering stage.
 It takes as input and overwrites the ``F.tif`` disparity (which is described in :numref:`outputfiles`).
-We found that while this algorithm provides some in-filling functionality, ASP's MGM algorithm results in higher quality disparities.
+  This algorithm definitely provides some in-filling functionality over the older ``asp_bm`` performance, but users may want to experiment with other ASP stereo algorithms (like MGM) which may also result in high quality disparities.
 This logic can be turned on with the ``--gotcha-disparity-refinement`` option of ``parallel_stereo``.
 See below for the parameters which control it.

 - Image alignment.
 This component uses feature detection to find